MKD01/nc-news/README.md

 ## Install dependencies:

 - Required dependencies will be pulled from the `package.json` file.
-In your teminal CLI:
+In your teminal:

 ```
 $ npm install